Prince Kan'in Haruhito: Biography

-After the surrender of Japan, he was tasked with visiting Saigon an official representative of Emperor Hirohito to ensure the compliance of the Japanese Southern Expeditionary Army Group to the surrender.
+After the surrender of Japan, he was tasked with visiting Saigon as an official representative of Emperor Hirohito, to ensure the compliance of the Japanese Southern Expeditionary Army Group with the surrender.

 With the abolition of the collateral branches of the Imperial family and other titles of nobility by the American occupation authorities on October 14, 1947, he became a commoner, and was purged from public life because of his former military career.
 He was forced to sell his residence at Nagatachō in downtown Tokyo to pay for taxes, and moved to the Kan'in summer house in Odawara, Kanagawa.
 He pursued several unsuccessful business opportunities, lost his family fortune, and divorced his wife in 1949.
 Ex-Princess Naoko created a scandal by attributing the couple's lack of children to her husband's homosexuality in newspaper interviews held shortly after their divorce.
 Ex-Prince Kan'in changed his name from "Haruhito" to "Sumihito", and established a company called Asahi Kōsan, of which he became president.
 The company profited through development of land near Tamachi, Tokyo and of the ex-princes, Kan'in Sumihito was one of the more prosperous in the 1960s and 1970s.

 In the early 1970s, Kan'in Sumihito was president of the Japan Yoga Association.
-He died on June 14, 1988.
+He died on June 18, 1988.